SonoWorld is a division of MedimageWorld a medical communications company headquartered

 companies.
 Over the past five years Dr. Goldberg has developed a network of over

-He has received numerous grants and awards and in 1998 was named Outstanding Researcher
+around the world and in 1998 was named Outstanding Researcher and in 2001 Outstanding

-and in 2001 Outstanding Educator by the Radiological Society of North America.
+Educator by the Radiological Society of North America.

 Christopher R. B. Merritt, MD, Medical Content Director,